The Boulder County Comprehensive Plan Housing & Economics Update was approved by the Planning Commission on October 16, 2019

-Staff from Land Use and other Boulder County departments hosted four open houses (in Allenspark, Boulder, Longmont and Nederland) in the Fall of 2018 to present the update to the public, discuss relevant data and research materials, and gather initial pubic feedback and comments for both the Housing and Economics Elements.
+Staff from Land Use (now Community Planning & Permitting) and other Boulder County departments hosted four open houses (in Allenspark, Boulder, Longmont and Nederland) in the Fall of 2018 to present the update to the public, discuss relevant data and research materials, and gather initial pubic feedback and comments for both the Housing and Economics Elements.
 View the open house posters.

 Community Group Meetings